What are the chances of Matterport Inc (MTTR) Stock turning the corner?

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Matterport Inc (NASDAQ:MTTR) dipped 0.00% to close Monday’s market session at $2.69, lower as compared to yesterday’s close.
-The stock price fluctuated between $2.64 and $2.775 throughout the trading session with the volume trading being 4113455 shares, which represented a significant variation when compared to the three months average volume of 2.14 million shares.
-The firm’s stock price fluctuated 4.26% within the last five trades and 31.86% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -4.95% in the last 6 months and 3.46% was added to its value over the previous 3 months.
-MTTR stock is trading at a margin of 4.87%, 17.54% and -0.16% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Matterport Inc (NASDAQ:MTTR) raised 2.01% to close Friday’s market session at $2.54, higher as compared to yesterday’s close.
+The stock price fluctuated between $2.44 and $2.55 throughout the trading session with the volume trading being 1924488 shares, which represented a significant variation when compared to the three months average volume of 2.16 million shares.
+The firm’s stock price fluctuated -5.58% within the last five trades and -1.55% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -11.81% in the last 6 months and 2.42% was added to its value over the previous 3 months.
+MTTR stock is trading at a margin of -2.19%, 9.53% and -5.04% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Matterport Inc’s Profitability and Valuation Ratios Tell Us About the Stock?